totorewa/totos-carpet-tweaks/README.md

 ## Features

-### catsNoSpawnInVillage
+### reduceCatSpawnChance
-Prevents cats from spawning in villages.
+When spawning a cat in a village, determine the percentage chance of it succeeding.
 While hanging around the base, you may often find a pesky cat appear out of nowhere.
-Eventually I got so annoyed at them spawning, I decided to disable it.
-Village is explicitly stated because this does not prevent cats from spawning in witch huts or with the world generation.
+I was fed up with them spawning all the time but I also don't want to completely get rid of them, as they may be wanted for anti-phantom purposes and I didn't want to have to go to a witch hut just to get one so instead I opted to reduce the spawning instead.
+Spawning can still be disabled with a value of 100.

-* Type: `boolean`
+* Type: `integer`
-* Default value: `false`
+* Default value: `0`
-* Required options: `true`, `false`
 * Categories: `SURVIVAL`, `TOTO`

-### tpSpectatorsBackOnSurvivalChange
+### returnSpectators
 Teleports players back to where they were when they changed to spectator.
 There was a scarpet script which offered this feature however the position did not persist and was forgotten when the server restarted.
 I decided to implement my own version which saves the survival position against the player.